-Because we derive the majority of our revenues from hourly billings by our employee consultants, our utilization of those employee consultants is one key indicator that we use to measure our operating performance.
+We derive the majority of our revenues from the number of hours worked by our employee consultants.
+Our utilization of those employee consultants is one key indicator that we use to measure our operating performance.
 We calculate utilization by dividing the total hours worked by our employee consultants on engagements during the measurement period by the total number of hours that our employee consultants were available to work during that period.
-Utilization was 69% for fiscal 2009, 71% for fiscal 2008, and 75% for fiscal 2007.
+Utilization was 67% for the five weeks ended January 1, 2011 and 61% for the five weeks ended January 2, 2010.
+Utilization was 67% for fiscal 2010, 69% for fiscal 2009, and 71% for fiscal 2008.

 We experience certain seasonal effects that impact our revenue.
-Because our revenues depend on the number of hours worked by our employee consultants, concurrent vacations or holidays taken by a large number of consultants can adversely impact our revenue.
-Historically, we experience lower utilization in the first quarter, which includes the holiday season, and in the third quarter, which is a 16-week period, and includes the summer vacation season for most of our offices.
+Concurrent vacations or holidays taken by a large number of consultants can adversely impact our revenue.
+Historically, we have experienced lower utilization in the first quarter, which included the holiday season, and in the third quarter, which was a 16-week period, and included the summer vacation season for most of our offices.
+The five-week transition period ended January 1, 2011 also includes the holiday season.